0 Month Streak

 Newham Report written by Nick Moore

-Improve the condition of the garden and prepare it for spring and summer.
+Improve the condition of the garden and maintain it during the summer months.